swcarpentry/DEPRECATED-boot-camps/python/2c-PythonFlowControl/Readme.md

 In this example, we are iterating over the list of values of current.
 We've nested the conditional statement within the for loop statement, and we are looking at each value of current to make a decision.
 The lowest value causes the code to display "low".
 The three middle values are "ok" and the last value is "high".

-Conditional blocks can be a source of bugs, so make sure you are paying attention to the logic when you write them.

 ## While Loops